 Mendel’s conclusion that different traits are inherited independently of each other has important implications for our understanding of genetics.
 This means that the inheritance pattern of one trait will not affect the inheritance pattern of another (as long as the genes are not linked).
 This is a key principle of genetics that helps us to understand how traits are passed on from generation to generation.

-See also What are lina vilkas traits?
+See also What are the outsiders steve personality traits?

 Mendel’s Conclusions: